Yu-Tsern/DigitalCertificateLab/lab1/README.md

 ```

-Where the “172.17.2.18” is the IP address of WS node.
-And jhuws.edu is the server name we set up before.
+Where the “172.17.2.18” is the IP address of **ws** node.
+And jhuws.edu is the server name set up before.
 After these changes are made, use

 ```
 curl jhuws.edu